WICG/scroll-to-text-fragment/README.md

 ## Current Status

 This feature is currently implemented as an experimental feature in Chrome 74.0.3706.0 and newer.
 It is not yet shipped to users by default.
 Users who wish to experiment with it can use chrome://flags#enable-text-fragment-anchor.
+The implementation is incomplete and doesn't necessarily match the specification in this document.

 ## A Note on Specifications / "Why Not Use The Standardization Process?"